 Although the Capital One® Venture® Rewards Credit Card is not a traditional hotel loyalty program, it still makes a great "go-to" card for all things travel.
-You'll earn double miles per dollar on every purchase you make with this card, which is a good earning rate for not having to follow categories.
+You can earn unlimited 2X miles per dollar on every purchase you make with this card, which is a good earning rate for not having to follow categories.
 Capital One® Venture® Rewards Credit Card also offers a one-time bonus of 40,000 miles once you spend $3,000 on purchases within the first 3 months.
 Use your Venture card to book your hotel, then use Capital One's "Purchase Eraser" tool to erase your charge by redeeming your miles.
 Your miles can be used toward any travel arrangements such as airfare, hotels, cruises, even taxis.
 Want a straight-forward redemption rate?
 Just add two zeros to the purchase price, and that's how many points you'll need to cover the cost.

 Finding the best value among hotel credit cards